ethamCS/TravelSite/team/preferences/farhanaxiq.md

 1. __What happens if people have different opinions on the quality of the work?__
    * ask outside opinions or consultation (i.e: other group or TA) and see if it match any of us and then decide from there.
 1. __How will you deal with different work habits of team members?__
-   * either cope with it or create own standard baseline of sort
+   * either cope with it or create own (group) standard baseline of sort
 1. __Do you want to have a standing meeting time outside of class?__
    * yes, preferrably when everyone is available.
 1. __How often do you think the team will need to meet outside of class?__